 If your downloads are slower than expected, here are a few things you can do to improve the speed.

 Other devices sharing your broadband may be impacting the speed by reducing the available bandwidth.
-Switch off anything you don’t need to free up more bandwidth for your download.
+If you switch off anything you don’t need, you’ll free up more bandwidth.

-Sometimes a slow download is caused by the server sending you the file, rather than your broadband connection, so try getting the file from another site.
+Occasionally a slow download is caused by the server sending you the file rather than your broadband connection.
+So try getting the file from another site.
 If possible, choose a server close to your location, as this can be quicker.

-Broadband networks can slow down during peak-hours (typically 8 am - midnight).
+Broadband networks can slow down during peak hours, typically 8am to midnight.
 Wait until late at night or early in the morning, and you might find the transfer is completed much sooner.

-Wired networks can be faster and more reliable than Wi-Fi so, when possible, connect your devices directly to the broadband router with a network cable if you need faster speeds.
+Wired networks can be faster and more reliable than Wi-Fi.
+If you're having problems, connect your devices directly to the broadband router with a network cable if you need faster speeds.
 We especially recommend this to gamers.

 If a network cable isn’t an option, there are ways you can improve Wi-Fi signal strength to get better speeds.
 Wi-Fi extenders are a cheap way to boost the signal in areas of your home where the network is weak.
-You should also ensure that the Wi-Fi router is in a central location in your home and is not close to any walls or appliances which may block the signal, especially fridges, microwaves, or cordless phones.
+You should also ensure that the Wi-Fi router is in a central location in your home.
+Make sure it isn’t close to any walls or appliances, as they may block the signal, especially fridges, microwaves, or cordless phones.
 For more help with this, read our guide: 'where's the best place to put a Wi-Fi router?'

-If your broadband is unusually slow and you’ve eliminated other causes, try switching it off and on.
-Often, power cycling your router to reconnect it to the network will improve broadband performance.
+If your broadband is unusually slow, and you’ve eliminated other causes, try switching it off and on.
+Often, restarting your router to reconnect it to the network will improve broadband performance.
 This will disconnect every device on your Wi-Fi network while it reboots, so check with everyone in your home first.

 If there's no way to improve your current broadband service, it may be time to consider upgrading to a faster package.

-But these are just a few of the offers available; enter a postcode into the Broadband Genie checker tool, or the box below, to see what else you could get in your area:
+These are just a few of the offers available.
+Enter your address into the Broadband Genie deals checker, or the box below, to see what else you could get in your area: